cherepinro/task-spark-ai/replit.md

 # TaskSpark AI

 ## Overview
 TaskSpark AI is an intelligent task management application available as a web and native Android mobile app.
 It helps users organize, prioritize, and manage tasks with AI-powered categorization, insights, and productivity analytics.
 The project aims to provide a clear, fast, and minimally decorated user experience, inspired by Linear and Notion, to enhance user productivity and organization.
+Key capabilities include a dynamic Dashboard, comprehensive Task Management (CRUD, search, filtering, recurring tasks, templates, deadline datetime), and advanced AI features such as smart categorization, priority suggestions, natural language parsing, productivity insights, AI-optimized Day Planning, and AI Task Decomposition.

 ## User Preferences
 - Prioritize visual excellence and polish